Donny Ermawan Taufanto

+ACM (Hon.)
+(Ret.)
 Donny Ermawan Taufanto (born 12 December 1965) is an Indonesian air force officer who currently serves as the deputy minister of defense since 21 October 2024.
 He was previously the ministry's secretary general from 2020 until 2024.

 Early life and education

 Donny was born in Surakarta on 12 December 1965.
 After completing high school at the Bandung State High School No. 4 in 1984, Donny entered the Indonesian Air Force Academy.
 He was commissioned as an air force second lieutenant upon graduating from the academy in 1988.
 He was a recipient of Adhi Makayasa, a distinction given to the best graduate of each class in the academy.

 Donny holds a bachelor's degree in management from the Malang Gajayana University and a master's degree in development studies from the Bandung Institute of Technology.
 His thesis, titled National Defense Awareness of Coastal Communities in the Context of Economic Development in Natuna Regency as the Front Porch of the Republic of Indonesia, analyzes the economic development strategies for Natuna Regency.